 DC charging offers a fast charging alternative which would completely charge the car within 20 minutes.
 The DC car charging segment is expected to grow at a high rate owing to its fast charging capability as compared to AC chargers, which takes comparatively longer to charge.
 Increasing research and development activities in the DC car charging is projected to have a positive impact on the growth of this segment over the forecast period.

-Wireless chargers account for a subtle market share in the car charger market.
+Wireless chargers account for a subtle market share in the industry.
 However, wireless chargers are projected to grow at a high CAGR in developed countries of North America and Europe.
 Advantages such as reduction in loss of transmission, light-weight, hassle-free features, and compatible charging while driving is expected to drive the demand for wireless charging over the forecast period.

 Japan is one of the leading markets for car chargers on account of the number of refueling stations followed by the Netherlands, the UK, and Norway.
 Germany and France are one of the leading players in e-mobility, but underdeveloped refueling and charging stations in these countries are restraining the market growth.